-To bypass the 14-day quarantine, travelers to and within the State of Hawaii, except for interisland travelers to Oahu, must upload their negative COVID-19 test taken from a Safe Travels Hawaii Trusted Testing and Travel Program Partner to the Safe Travels Digital Platform.
-For directions on how to upload your document, please see “How do I upload a document (such as a COVID test results)?” and “HOW TO EXPEDITE EXEMPTION FROM QUARANTINE” on this site.
+To bypass the 10-day quarantine, travelers to and within the State of Hawaii, except for interisland travelers to Oahu, must upload their negative COVID-19 test taken from a Safe Travels Hawaii Trusted Testing and Travel Program Partner to the Safe Travels Digital Platform.
+For directions on how to upload your document, please see “How do I upload a document (such as a COVID test results)?”, “How to expedite exemption from quarantine” and "How do I know I'm Uploading the Correct Test Format?" on this site.

 You will be required to sign the Order for Self-Quarantine if you did not participate in the pre-travel testing program or if you are awaiting your test results.

 Every traveling adult needs to create their own Safe Travels account, using their own email address and password.
 An account cannot be created with an email address already used in the system.

 - Select the Trips icon on the Home Screen.

 - Select +Add Trip.